EonTechie/to_do_app/README.md

+This self-developed project demonstrates end-to-end cloud-native architecture, integrating container orchestration, serverless design, infrastructure-as-code, and scalable performance evaluation on Google Cloud.
+All configurations, monitoring setups, and deployment scripts are included and reproducible.

 ## MongoDB VM and Static IP Setup

 To run this project from scratch, you must manually create a MongoDB VM with a static IP and open the required firewall ports.